Harsharan Singh Balli

-Harsharan Singh Balli (13 October 1948) is an Indian politician belonging to Aam Aadmi Party, ex-BJP leader, who was Industry Minister in the Delhi state government of Madan Lal Khurana.
+Harsharan Singh Balli (born 13 October 1948) is an Indian politician belonging to the BJP, who was the Minister for Industries in the Delhi state government of Madan Lal Khurana.
 He is the most powerful politician based in west Delhi.

 H.S.
-Balli (Harsharan Singh Balli) can be described as a stalwart BJP leader and a son of a family of freedom fighters and the only Sikh in the history of Delhi who has been elected as the Member of Legislative Assembly 4 times consecutively and has been Member of Municipal Corporation of Delhi and served as a Minister under 3 Chief Ministers in Delhi namely Shri Madan Lal Khurana ji, Late Shri Sahib Singh Verma ji and late Smt.
-Sushma Swaraj ji.
+Balli (Harsharan Singh Balli) can be described as a stalwart BJP leader and a son of a family of freedom fighters and the only Sikh in the history of Delhi who has been elected as the Member of Legislative Assembly 4 times consecutively and has been Member of Municipal Corporation of Delhi and served as a Minister under 3 Chief Ministers in Delhi namely Madan Lal Khurana, Late Sahib Singh Verma and late Sushma Swaraj.
 Also he was the Chairman of the Assurance Committee for 6 years.
 Since the first legislative assembly he has been the dominant winner in the polls and has been the MLA for 20 years from 1993 to 2013.
 He was also the founder of BJP Sikh cell.
 He is a member of the Steering Committee of World Punjabi Organisation (WPO).